SOM-Research/Impromptu/developer's_guide.md

  This implies that the prompt we generate has to separate the common snippets to the **negative traits**.
 However, comes when there are assets inside a snippet (by an Asset Resuse, for example), becasuse with the current distribution we cannot access the other part (positive, or negative) of the prompt.

  As a temporal solution, we work with the JSON that the child asset returns so that we can anlayse if something is positive or negative in the main asset.
-However, there are some situations that mess up this configuration, such as using weights in the snippet or the usage of some snippets in between.
+Further comprobations are needed to ensure the reliability of the patch.

  > There are also some situations where should be illegal to use, or a "different" negative trait is needed for those cases (for example, inside a `between()` clause).

+### Removing an LLM

+In `removeSwitch()`, which is used in `removeLLM()` for deleting the wanted parts from the code of `generate-prompt.ts`, there is a problem in a very sceptical case (it should not be even possible in a real case, because it would give a code error): if in a `switch` structure are written two "cases" from the same `AISystem`, but one of them is written wrongly, the detection of which cases have to be deleted acts wrongly.

 # License